FZuccala/frontend-patient-management/README.md

 - Typescript
 - Zustand
 - React Hook Form
-- Zod
+- Yup
 - Material UI
 - Axios
 - React hot toast

 I used typescript because I wanted to avoid errors and ensure a type-safe environment for development.
 I used NextJS because the use of that framework improves the performance and have built in features like the pages folder that save time when developing.
-I used RHF because it is one of the standard on the industry when it comes to managing forms and Zod provides a way to ensure validation for that form
+I used RHF because it is one of the standard on the industry when it comes to managing forms and Yup provides a way to ensure validation for that form
 I used Zustand because it provides and easy way to manage global data and even persist the information with the session storage.